reverse-unina/LocatorsFragilityExperimentation/README.md

 # LocatorsFragilityExperimentation
 This repository contains the Experimental Material of a set of experiments aiming at assessing the fragility of test cases based on different types of locators with respect to different types of layout changes.

+# Steps for the execution of Locators Fragility Experimentation
+See also the related [Wiki on the execution of the experimentation](https://github.com/reverse-unina/LocatorsFragilityExperimentation/wiki/Locators-Fragility-Experimentation-Steps).

 # Overview
 This repository contains the following folders and subfolders:
 - **[BreakageExamples]**: